 Built on a collaborative organisational model, Enviroschools is supported by a network of over 80 agencies, with councils making up the core of the network.
 The programme operates nationwide and is supported by 16 Regional Coordinators and over 120 Facilitators.

 Enviroschools was launched as a nationally available programme in 2001.
 Since then the network has continued to grow and expand.
-It now embraces over 1400 schools and ECE centres, representing around 40% of schools and 12% of the large ECE sector.
+It now embraces over 1400 schools and ECE centres, representing over 40% of schools and around 15% of the large ECE sector.

-Some key aspects of the Enviroschools Programme are:
+Some key aspects of the Enviroschools approach are: